KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

         Then we have a new file in the destination
         And the new file is the same as the original file

-It is just like any of the other scenarios but the intent is to identify pre-requirements or do some common pre-pwork for the rest of the scenarios in that feature.
+It is just like any of the other scenarios but the intent is to identify pre-requirements or do some common pre-work for the rest of the scenarios in that feature.

 ## BeforeEachScenario